 Newcastle Law School

-The Newcastle University Law School is located in Newcastle, New South Wales, and presents a beautiful environment for the study of law.
-A small, research-focused faculty, that is deeply committed to teaching has fostered an intellectual community devoted to the development of the next generation of lawyers.
+The Newcastle Law School is research-focused, deeply committed to teaching, and has fostered an intellectual community devoted to the development of the next generation of lawyers.

 Our integrated Professional Program was the first in Australia to combine theoretical learning, skills training and experiential learning.
 The 2009 Graduate Destination Survey results show that 95 per cent of our Professional Program students were in full-time employment within four months of completing their degree.